braschke/PleiadesUserDocumentation/gettingstarted/zabbix.md

 Zabbix collects various information regarding current and past resource usage and quotas.

 ### Dashboard
-After login you are typically greeted by the user overview dashboard:
+After login you are typically greeted by the user dashboard:
 [![Dashboard overview](../assets/img/zabbix/user_dashboard.jpg)](../assets/img/zabbix/user_dashboard.jpg)

 There are also multiple sub-pages available, covering an overview and login-node-specific metrics: